-In this example, the total package offered is more than the maximum package we can take into account.
-We will therefore only take into account £35,000 which is below the minimum acceptable rate for the Long Term staff category so the application will be refused.
+RESULT: The total offered is more than the maximum package we can take into account.
+We will therefore only take into account £35,000 which is below the minimum acceptable rate for the Long Term Staff Category so the application will be refused.

-30.31 Due to higher costs for short-term accommodation, where an application is supported by a CoS assigned under the Short Term Staff, Graduate Trainee or Skills Transfer sub-categories, we take account of accommodation allowances up to 40% of the gross salary.
+- 30.30 Due to higher costs for short-term accommodation, where an application is supported by a CoS assigned under the Short Term Staff, Graduate Trainee or Skills Transfer sub-categories, we take account of accommodation allowances up to 40% of the gross salary.
 This means the migrants salary and other (non-accommodation) allowances must be at least 60% of the maximum package that we will take into account.
-This applies where either:

-a) the migrant is applying from outside the UK with a CoS that has been assigned for 12 months or less, or b) the migrant is applying for an extension that will take their total stay in the UK to 12 months or less.
+This applies where either: - a) the migrant is applying from outside the UK with a CoS that has been assigned for 12 months or less, or - b) the migrant is applying for an extension that will take their total stay in the UK to 12 months or less.